Here, we show you how three simple words “new, changing, unusual” are changing the game and saving lives!

 The Big See & Me

 Since mirrors are a perfect tool to help people identify potential skin cancers, the Foundation is sharing its supply of branded “What’s That?” mirror clings for people to display in businesses and public spaces.

-The clings are part of The Big See & Me, a broader, grassroots digital and social media campaign kicking off in summer 2020.
+The clings are part of The Big See & Me, a broader, grassroots digital and social media campaign kicking off in 2020.
 People are invited to sign up to get updates about The Big See and download a robust social media toolkit, and order mirror clings to display.
 The goal?
 A “mirror takeover” in communities nationwide, along with a flood of social media posts across newsfeeds worldwide.

 The Big Takeaway